UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 The save location of QR codes have been changed.
 Links to QR codes in past order emails will stop working after updating, but QR codes in new orders will work fine.

 == Changelog ==

+= 1.5.2 =
+* [New PRO] Feature to prevent shipping to customers who's location do not fall inside your drawn shipping regions.
+[Learn More](https://lpacwp.com/docs/getting-started/plugin-settings/shipping/#cost-by-region)
+* [New PRO] Feature to prevent shipping to customers who's location is beyond your maximum set shipping distance.
+[Learn More](https://lpacwp.com/docs/getting-started/plugin-settings/shipping/#cost-by-distance)
+* [Fix PRO] Last order location was not showing on the map.
+* [Change] Edit some doc links in plugin settings to match changes on docs site.

 = 1.5.1 =
 * [Change] Rearranged some plugin options on LPAC's settings page.